 Data Center Tiering was introduced by Uptime Institute where the Data Centers were classified into 4 Tiers – Tier 1, Tier 2, Tier 3 and Tier 4.
-The classification is an indication of level of design or construction to a datacenter’s overall availability and system redundancy.
+The classification is an indication of the level of design or construction to a datacenter’s overall availability and system redundancy.
 Tier 4 ranking is the highest benchmark for of reliability of a data center.

 TIER 1 DATA CENTER –